 It was a bit calmer during the night and at 0530 the anchor alarm went off, the first time since we arrived at Great Keppel.
 The wind picked up a bit to 15 knots too.
 We get up late at 0840 as it has been raining.

-We have breakfast and then take Kelly to Svendsens Beach for a run.
+We have breakfast and then take Veto to Svendsens Beach for a run.
 We walk over to the tiny beach behind where there are a couple of gutters.
 This would be a very nice beach when the seas are calm, but today you would be crazy to enter the water.

 |The boats have all gathered to the west of|

 Svendsens Beach due to seas and shallow water